Wednesday, December 28, 2011

 I almost feel irresponsible in this era of sleek, trendy apparel which has no respect for tradition.
 My shoes fasten with velcro, of all things, and are made in Korea, not Italy.
 There’s not a fiber of wool left in my cycling wardrobe, and my shorts and jerseys alike are billboards for sponsorship, forsaking the simplicity of blank jerseys that said no more than “I am a cyclist.”
 No longer is the bike a constant companion; in today’s cycling world, it’s a mere fitness tool, with no more personality than a Nautilus machine.
 Most importantly, even the best riders of today refuse to tie up their identity in the sport.
 They not only look like everybody else, but they are everybody else.
 They just happen to ride a bike, that’s all.

 I have an urge to turn to this old world cyclist and say, “Power, brother!”
 But I would be out of place.
 I’m not one of him, and never again could be.
 I belong to the new generation of racers, who attend clinics and belong to clubs.
-It’s become trendy to be a noveau‑cyclist, to ride a quick, sporty bike with a “cream teal” paint job, and to wear sleek, fashionable pastel clothing and a lavendar helmet with a name like “Brava.”
+It’s become trendy to be a nouveau‑cyclist, to ride a quick, sporty bike with a “cream teal” paint job, and to wear sleek, fashionable pastel clothing and a lavender helmet with a name like “Brava.”
 We attempt to keep training diaries, recording pulse rate, diet, and our performance during today’s “training session.”
 We throw around terms like “paceline”, “repetitions”, and “technique” and combine our riding with circuit training to maximize our “fitness potential.”
 Gone are the days of aimless, carefree riding for riding’s sake.
 The technology has raged out of control, too; many new‑ generation riders never knew life before step‑in pedals or shifters that clicked, or brakes with a “light, snappy” feel.

 Most of all, the perpetrators of this stylish new breed of cycling aren’t rebels.
 Their conduct is met with complete acceptance, even admiration, from the layman.
 They need not explain their shaven legs.
 They have never known the scorn and mockery that cyclists received, and even accepted.
 To them, cycling is just another way to fill in the time.